qa-gary-parker/getting-started-with-docker/readme.md

 - `docker container run -d --name web -p 8000:8080 qagaryparker/gsd:ctr`

-> Note: As there is no local instance, this image is pulled from Docker Hub
+> Note: As there is no local instance, this image is pulled from Docker Hub - you can view the web app on `localhost:8000`

 ## :blue_book: Managing a Containerized App